apache/kylin/website/_dev/howto_contribute.md

 * Discuss with others in mailing list or issue comments, make sure the proposed changes fit in with what others are doing and have planned for the project
 * Make changes in your fork
 	* No strict code style at the moment, but the general rule is keep consistent with existing files.
 E.g. use 4-space indent for java files.
-	* Add unit test for your code change as much as possible.
+	* Add test case for your code change as much as possible.
 	* Make sure "mvn clean package" and "mvn test" can get success.
 	* Sufficient unit test and integration test is a mandatory part of code change.
 * [Run tests](/development/howto_test.html) to ensure your change is in good quality and does not break anything.
 If your patch was generated incorrectly or your code does not adhere to the code guidelines, you may be asked to redo some work.